octol/grandpa-accountable-safety/doc/src/example.md

 Step 0: as soon as we detect both commit messages, for block 2 and 8, respectively, we trigger the accountable safety protocol since these are not ancestors of each either, in either direction.

-### Step 1
+## Step 1

+Question to $V_2$:

-Q to $V_2$: why did the estimate for round 2 in round 3 not include block 2 when prevoting of precommitting?
+> Why did the estimate for round 2 in round 3 not include block 2 when prevoting of precommitting?

-A: All three voters in $V_2$ respond with
+All three voters in $V_2$ respond with

 $$
 \text{Round 2, precommits} = \lbrace \text{Alice} = 1, \text{Bob} = 1, \text{Dave} = 1 \rbrace.
 $$
 This is a valid response since it's impossible to have a supermajority for block 2.
 For this step it doesn't matter if the reply is the set of prevotes or a set of precommits.
 Since this response is for the round after the block 2 was finalized in, we move to the next step.

-### Step 2
+## Step 2

-Q to all the precommit voters in the commit for for block 8, which is $V_2$: why did the estimate for round 1 in round 2 not include block 2 when prevoting of precommitting?
+Question to all the precommit voters in the commit for for block 8, which is $V_2$:

+> Why did the estimate for round 1 in round 2 not include block 2 when prevoting of precommitting?

-A: All three voters respond with
+All three voters respond with

 $$
 \text{Round 1, precommits} = \lbrace \text{Alice} = 1, \text{Bob} = 1, \text{Dave} = 1 \rbrace.